Listening to Your Suzuki Violin Music

 Mattix Music Studio recommends…

-Purchase the music through Alfred Music using the platform you prefer – Alfred/Purple Play, Amazon Music or iTunes.
+Purchase the music through Alfred Music or Amazon.
 That way you have the latest and best recordings.

 What does Ms. Katie do personally?